3.

 Possible Reasons for Their Reaction

-• Ethnic or Cultural Prejudices: Their initial focus on Moses' Cushite wife suggests possible ethnic or cultural biases.
+• Ethnic or Cultural Prejudices: Their initial focus on Moses' Cushite wife suggests possible ethnic or cultural bias.
 The Cushite (likely referring to a person from Cush, a region south of Egypt) might have been seen as an outsider, and this could have fueled discontent, especially if there were underlying concerns about leadership and authority.

 • Jealousy or Envy: Aaron and Miriam might have felt overshadowed by Moses' central role as leader and mediator between God and the Israelites.
 As his siblings, they were also leaders among the people but did not have the same level of direct communication with God.

 • Power Dynamics: As prominent figures themselves (Aaron being the high priest and Miriam recognized as a prophetess), they could have perceived that the balance of power was disproportionately in favor of Moses.
-Their questioning of whether God had spoken only through
+Their questioning of whether God had spoken only through him demonstrates this desire for prominence.

 • Divine Testing: From a theological perspective, this event could be viewed as a test of Moses' humility and leadership, as well as a lesson for the community regarding the importance of respecting divinely appointed leaders.